ycsiow888/simple-chat-app/README.md

 # laravel-chat

-Build a chat app with Laravel, Vue.js and Pusher.
+Build a chat app with Laravel, redis and socket

 ## Getting Started